 Students are expected to ride to and from school on their assigned buses.
 Students may only get on and off the bus at their assigned stops.
 It is the district’s long-standing practice that a child must have consistent pick-up and drop-off points to ensure student safety.
 Parents or guardians must notify the school in writing if permission is given for a student to walk, rather than ride, to and from school.

-District 54 will provide free bus transportation for students in kindergarten through eighth grade who attend their base school, an open enrollment school or a magnet school and live more than 1.5 miles from the school they attend during the 2015-16 school year.
+District 54 will provide free bus transportation for students in kindergarten through eighth grade who attend their base school, an open enrollment school or a magnet school and live 1.5 miles or more from the school they attend during the 2015-16 school year.

-Students in kindergarten through eighth grade who live less than 1.5 miles of their school may ride the bus for an annual fee depending on the availability of seats on an existing bus.
+Students in kindergarten through eighth grade who live less than 1.5 miles from their school may ride the bus for an annual fee depending on the availability of seats on an existing bus.
 Parents will receive applications in June of each year.
 Busing fees must be paid in full when students register for busing.
 District 54 accepts cash (exact change only), checks and money orders (made payable to School District 54), Visa and MasterCard.
 People who register after July 15, will be charged a $50 service fee.

 - $475 for one child